SUNY Downstate Health Sciences University

 Protect New York

 The significant risks that New York State faces from terrorism and other disasters will challenge us for generations.
 To create and disseminate knowledge on ever better ways of protecting ourselves, New York must foster excellence in research, education, and public service.
-Founded at SUNY Downstate Medical Center, in Brooklyn, NY on April 24, 2006, Protect New York is dedicated to helping New York State and New York City meet this challenge.
+Founded at SUNY Downstate Health Sciences University, in Brooklyn, NY on April 24, 2006, Protect New York is dedicated to helping New York State and New York City meet this challenge.

 Though most of the founding members are faculty members from the State University of New York system, Protect New York welcomes membership inquiries from full- or part-time faculty members and academic administrators in any accredited college or university, and also from emergency management and homeland security professionals (who are interested in research and education), and college students.